cliffjsgit/class8-slides/slides.md

 __name__ is a built-in variable that is set when the program starts.
 If the program is running as a script, __name__ has the value '__main__'; in that case, the test code runs.
 Otherwise, if the module is being imported, the test code is skipped.

+Warning: If you import a module that has already been imported, Python does nothing.
+It does not re-read the file, even if it has changed.

+If you want to reload a module, you can use the built-in function reload, but it can be tricky, so the safest thing to do is restart the interpreter and then import the module again.

 +++++

 <pre class="stretch"><code class="python" data-trim data-noescape>